In this guide

 Pension or lump sum

-The starting point is whether you stand to receive the balance of your partner’s super as a lump sum or as a reversionary pension.
+The starting point is whether you stand to receive the balance of your partner’s super as a lump sum or as a pension.

 Join SuperGuide to continue